 - Do you everyday situations or activities because they make you anxious?

-- Do you experience sudden, unexpected panic attacks that make your heart beat faster?
+- Do you experience sudden, unexpected panic attacks that make your heart beat fast?

-- Do you feel like danger and catastrophe threaten around every corner?
+- Do you feel like danger and catastrophe threaten at every corner?

 - Be disciplined in your sleeping habits